-- maintain a record of the number of pigs on your holding.

-- make a record of all movements of pigs on and off your holding within 48 hours of the movement.
-These should specify:

-- name and address of the person keeping the record;

-- date of the movement;

-- identification marks;

-- number of pigs;

-- holding from which the pigs moved, and

-- holding to which the pigs moved.

-- ensure that these on-farm records are up to date, are kept for at least 3 years, and are shown to an inspector on demand.

-- ensure that movement documents, signed by the keeper, accompany pigs during movements.
-These should specify:
+- maintain a record once per year of the total number of pigs on your holding. - make a record of all movements of pigs on and off your holding and replacement of identification marks with a different mark, in date order, within 48 hours of the event. - ensure that these on-farm records are up to date, are kept for at least 3 years, and are shown to an inspector on demand. - ensure that movement documents, signed by the keeper, accompany pigs during movements.
+These must include the following:

-- full names, addresses and herd numbers, of both the holding of origin and destination of the pigs;

-- date of the movement;

-- number of pigs moved;

-- identification mark of the pigs, and

-- age of the pigs.

-- where pigs are moved off your holding, send a copy of the movement document to DARD as soon as possible and retain a copy for at least 1 year. - where pigs have arrived on your holding, retain a copy of the movement document for at least 1 year.
+- names, addresses and holding code, of both the holding of departure and destination of the pigs; - date of the movement; - number of pigs moved; and - identification marks of the pigs. - where pigs are moved off your holding other than to a meat plant, market or show, send a copy of the movement document to DARD within 7 days. - retain a copy of movement documents for the movement of pigs on or off your holding for at least 3 years.

-For further information on pig identification and registration please contact DARD Veterinary Service on 0845 3044500 or visit the DARD website www.dardni.gov.uk/cross-compliance
+For further information on pig identification and registration please contact DARD Veterinary Service on 0300 200 7840 or visit the DARD website www.dardni.gov.uk/cross-compliance